vlutton/encore-ui/guides/css-styleguide.md

 ## Format

-**Note: This section pulled from [The Principles of writing consistent, idiomatic CSS](https://github.com/necolas/idiomatic-css/blob/master/README.md#format)
+**Note**: This section inspired by [The Principles of writing consistent, idiomatic CSS](https://github.com/necolas/idiomatic-css/blob/master/README.md#format)

-This code format ensures that code is: easy to read; easy to clearly comment; minimizes the chance of accidentally introducing errors; and results in useful diffs and blames.
+This code format ensures that code is easy to read, easy to clearly comment, minimizes the chance of accidentally introducing errors, and results in useful diffs and blames.

+* 4 spaces for one level of indentation.
+No tabs.
 * Use one discrete selector per line in multi-selector rulesets.
 * Include a single space before the opening brace of a ruleset.
 * Include one declaration per line in a declaration block.
-* Use one level of indentation for each declaration.
 * Include a single space after the colon of a declaration.
 * Use lowercase and shorthand hex values, e.g., `#aaa`.
-* Use double quotes consistently. e.g., `content: ""` or [type="text"]
+* Use double quotes consistently. (e.g. `content: ""` or `[type="text"]`)
-* Quote attribute values in selectors, e.g., `input[type="checkbox"]`.
+* Quote attribute values in selectors (e.g. `input[type="checkbox"]`)
-* _Where allowed_, avoid specifying units for zero-values, e.g., `margin: 0`.
+* _Where allowed_, avoid specifying units for zero-values (e.g. `margin: 0;`)
 * Include a space after each comma in comma-separated property or function values.
 * Include a semi-colon at the end of the last declaration in a declaration block.
 * Place the closing brace of a ruleset in the same column as the first character of the ruleset.
 * Separate each ruleset by a blank line.

 ```css